Dental Implants — Carmichael, CA

 One of the best things about dental implants is that they can be used to help patients with any number of missing teeth.
-As long as someone has good dental health, stable overall health, and enough jawbone to support the new tooth roots, they are set to begin treatment.
+As long as someone has good dental health, stable overall health, and enough jawbone to support the new tooth roots, they are suitable candidates for implants.
 If a patient is lacking any of these requirements, Dr. Ji can help them get ready for the procedure.
-Once a patient is approved, he can use the following restorations to renew the smile:
+Once a patient is set to begin treatment, he can use the following restorations to renew the smile:

 Missing 1 Tooth